Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 Education doesn’t need concrete and steel to begin in a Domestic Church’s life when Johnny or Faustina comes home after birth.
 On the Thursday bombshell of the Sept 1 policy change, calling homeschoolers unwelcome and unwashed, there is/was glimmers of hope.

+My dad grew up in Buffalo NY.
 This is something to rejoice over, noting Buffalo diocese is consolidating half its 118 churches for lack of people AND priests.
-Yes, due in part to the LockOuts but the loss of practiced faith MUST be reversed.

 Homeschooling aids two of the three legs of the three legged stool.
 Cardinal McElroy, you have been the lightening rod and helped, IF WE SEE with Christ like eyes, to help other bishops realize this is no different than the neocanonical, rise in Marian devotions, the Renaissance of devotion to the Center of the World, the Center of Life, the real and true presence of Christ IN the monstrance and ciboria, no different than other positive and innovative movements in the greater Church.